wsmlby/homl-website/src/blogs/yolo-performance-benchmark.md

 The extra 20W provides a modest but consistent performance uplift of **around 8-10%** across different levels of concurrency.
 While not a groundbreaking increase, it shows that for power-constrained environments, even a small bump in wattage can yield a noticeable improvement in throughput.

+## Framework Comparison: PyTorch vs. ONNX Runtime vs. TensorRT

+The hardware you run on is only half the story; the software framework you use for inference can make a massive difference in performance.
+To quantify this, we benchmarked the same YOLOv8s model on an RTX 4060 (100W, batch size 1) using four different inference configurations:

+*   **PyTorch:** The baseline, using the standard Torch-based inference.
+*   **ONNX Runtime (CUDA):** Using ONNX Runtime with its CUDA Execution Provider, which offers a good out-of-the-box speedup.
+*   **ONNX Runtime (TensorRT):** Using ONNX Runtime with the more optimized TensorRT Execution Provider.
+*   **TensorRT (`trtexec`):** The peak performance baseline, using NVIDIA's `trtexec` tool to run a pure, highly-optimized TensorRT engine.

+<svg id="frameworkChart" class="my-8"></svg>

+The results are clear: moving from PyTorch to a more specialized inference framework yields significant gains.
+While ONNX Runtime with CUDA provides a solid boost, leveraging its TensorRT provider unlocks even more performance.
+For maximum throughput, a pure TensorRT implementation is the undisputed winner, delivering **over 12% more FPS** than the next best option (ONNX with TensorRT) at 8 concurrent runs and **over 2.5x the throughput of PyTorch** at a single run.

 ## CPU Inference: Getting the Most from PyTorch and OpenVINO

 While GPUs are king, sometimes you're limited to a CPU.
 We tested both PyTorch and OpenVINO on a 4-vCPU instance to see which framework performed better.